svetashlegel/Habit_tracker_Docker/README.md

 - http://127.0.0.1:8000/users/token/ - get token for user
 - http://127.0.0.1:8000/users/token/refresh/ - refresh user token

-To work with the platform, authorization is required.
-To do this, after user registration, use your email and password to receive a token.
-When sending a request to the platform, use the received token in the Authorization section.

 ## Work with API (habits)
 - http://localhost:8000/habits/create/ - create habit
 - http://localhost:8000/habits/list/ - show all user's habits